-The Northville Art House is a non-profit organization that operates as a governmental department of the City of Northville, Michigan.
+The Northville Art House is a 501(c)3 non-profit organization.
 The doors officially opened in March of 2005 through the dedication of hard-working volunteers; many of whom continue to further the art and cultural activities of the organization as a group through the Northville Arts Commission.

 THE SCOUT BUILDING

 The building at 215 W. Cady Street is designed in the Colonial Revival style similar to the nearby U.S. Post Office and City Hall.
 Owned by the city, the structure was erected in 1963 to house the Northville Boy and Girl Scouts.
 The Scout Building eventually became a Senior Center before housing the Commission as the community-based Northville Art House.